annwanjiku/bmi_calculator/README.md

 # BMI-calculator
-Calculate your BMI on the [website](https://annwanjiku.github.io/BMI-calculator/) and stay healthy!!
+Calculate your BMI on this [website](https://annwanjiku.github.io/BMI-calculator/) and stay healthy!!